Gluten Free Thin Mints

 Why This Recipe Works

-These Gluten Free Girl Scout cookies are super easy and trustworthy.
+These Gluten Free Girl Scout cookies are super easy and crave worthy.
 Here is why this recipe works:

 - The dough is made with only a handful of ingredients.
 Once mixed, refrigerate dough until hardened.